openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 The Freestyle Libre 2 sensor is now a real CGM even with the official app.
 Still, LibreLink cannot send data to AAPS.
 There are several solutions to use it with AAPS.

-## 1. Using a Bluetooth bridge and OOP
+## 1. Use a Bluetooth bridge and OOP

 Bluetooth transmitters can be used with the Libre 2 (EU) and an [out of process algorithm](https://drive.google.com/file/d/1f1VHW2I8w7Xe3kSQqdaY3kihPLs47ILS/view) app.
 You can receive blood sugar readings every 5 minutes like with the [Libre 1](../Libre1).